One of the advantages to a degree in political science is that students are not pigeonholed into one particular career path.

 Several of our students choose advanced educational opportunities after graduation, such as law school or graduate school.
 Graduates have attended or are attending law school from a variety of schools, including Widener University, Ohio State University, and Duquesne University.
 One of our former graduates is currently finishing up a Ph.D. in Political Science at the University of Illinois at Urbana-Champaign.
 Others have completed or are working on advanced degrees from the University of Pittsburgh, University of Wisconsin, American University, Ohio University, George Mason University, and George Washington University.

-Amanda is currently studying law at the Widener University School of Law.
+Amanda recently graduated from law school at the Widener University School of Law.
 While at Mansfield, Amanda was selected to participate in The Harrisburg Internship Semester (THIS) program.
 The experience was instrumental in her decision to pursue a law degree.
 As a THIS intern, she was placed at the Pennsylvania Department of State, Bureau of Professional and Occupational Affairs, Prosecution division.
 Her internship gave her hands-on experience working with Commonwealth attorneys to develop case strategy to prosecute and discipline professional licensees in PA.
 Amanda credits Mansfield for her success, "The professors in the political science program at MU have such a great and genuine passion for what they do and this inspired me to not only do my best, but also go beyond my comfort zone and take on new opportunities."
-Since she has been in law school, Amanda has studied abroad in Switzerland, returned to the PA Dept. of State as a law intern, worked as a law clerk, and interned at the Widener Civil Law Clinic.
-Upon completion of her law degree, she hopes to pursue a career in state government or work for a small law firm.
+While in law school, Amanda studied abroad in Switzerland, returned to the PA Dept. of State as a law intern, worked as a law clerk, and interned at the Widener Civil Law Clinic.
+She is currently preparing for the bar exam, and she hopes to pursue a career in state government or work for a small law firm.

 Dan earned a commission in the U.S. Marine Corps upon graduating from Mansfield in May 2010.
 He currently lives and works in Ginowan City, Okinawa, Japan, where he is assigned to a Marine Aircraft Group.
 As a First Lieutenant, Dan works as a logistics coordinator and multinational exercise planner for the Marine Corps.
 His primary area of expertise is logistics operations in the Kingdom of Thailand.
 Dan's job involves a great deal of travel throughout East Asia, and he has developed working relationships with several foreign counterparts.
 His degree in political science has proven handy, especially as he experiences different political and cultural systems.
 In his spare time, Dan is also pursuing a master's degree in intelligence management.